MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/datetime-partfunction.md

 An integer representing the extracted part.

-**Note**
+> [!NOTE]

-`week_of_year` returns an integer which represents the week number.
+> `week_of_year` returns an integer which represents the week number.
 The week number is calculated from the first week of a year, which is the one that includes the first Thursday.

 ## Examples